U.S. Relations With Uruguay

-The United States established diplomatic relations with Uruguay in 1867, which became an independent state following the 1828 dissolution of its federation with Argentina.
+Uruguay declared independence in 1825 and then secured independence in 1828 following a three-year conflict with Brazil and the dissolution of its federation with Argentina.
+The United States and Uruguay established diplomatic relations in 1867.
 The relationship between the United States and Uruguay is strong.
 The two countries share important values, including a commitment to democracy, rule of law, sound economic policies, strong labor rights, environmental protection, investment in people, the desire to see the peaceful resolution of disputes between nations, and a commitment to the multilateral system.

-Uruguay is a constructive partner that plays an important role in promoting regional stability and democracy.
-The country often serves as a consensus builder and mediator in international contexts.
+Uruguay plays an important role in promoting regional stability and democracy.
+The country often serves as a consensus builder and mediator in international institutions.
 It is a partner in conflict resolution, contributing to peacekeeping missions worldwide.
-Uruguay has been one of the top troop and police contributors per capita to United Nations (UN) peacekeeping overall.
-The United States values Uruguay's contributions to improving security in Haiti as well as in other difficult locations throughout the world.
+Uruguay is one of the top per capita contributors to United Nations peacekeeping.
+The United States values Uruguay's contributions to improving security in the Democratic Republic of the Congo and other locations throughout the world.

 U.S. Assistance to Uruguay